-The main benefits of meditation for kids are:
+The main benefits of meditation for kids are listed below:

-The benefits of practicing meditation with kids are endless, as children have the best potential for developing awareness as they are growing up.
+Benefits of practicing meditation with kids are endless, as children have the best potential for developing awareness as they grow.

 Q: When is the right time for kids to start meditating?

-There is nothing such as “the right time” here, as kids mature at different rates.
-It depends on their parents, grandparents, and teachers to estimate when kids are ready to start.
+There is no such thing as “the right time” as kids mature at different rates.
+Parents, grandparents, and teachers should estimate when kids are ready to start.

 Some parents are practicing meditation with their kids at the elementary school, while some teachers perform guided meditation before or after classes.

-The earlier the kid starts with meditation, the better, but this doesn’t mean there should be a specific time when to do so.
+The earlier kids start with meditation the better, but this doesn’t mean there should be a specific time to start.

 Q: How does meditation help kids perform better in school?

-Meditation has an impact on overall performance, including creative, academics, and social skills.
-When a kid is practicing meditation, it will affect the learning process beneficially.
+Meditation has an impact on overall performance, including creativity, academics, and social skills.
+Practicing mediation will positively affect the learning process.